 Retirement is a big decision, and there are many factors to consider - practical, personal and, of course, financial as you plan for a secure retirement.
 Just because you have met the eligibility requirements does not mean you must retire.
-Your decision should be based on your individual circumstances.
-The NMERB DBP pension has no earnings cap, the longer you work the higher your monthly benefit will be.
+The decision to retire should be based on your individual circumstances.
+The NMERB DBP pension has no earnings cap, the longer you work the larger your monthly benefit will be.

-As you weigh your options, we suggest that you consider not only your NMERB pension but also any Social Security benefits and other sources of income you are entitled to, as well as factors like inflation, health care costs, and other expenses you may face.
+As you examine your options, we suggest that you consider not only your NMERB pension but also any Social Security benefits and other sources of income you may have access to, as well as economic factors such as inflation, health care costs, and other living expenses.